colakaist/academic-kickstart2/content/project/cell_devision/index.md

 ---

-In E. coli the Min protein system(Min C, Min D, and Min E) plays an important role in positioning the cell division site.
-We have been working on partial differential equations which describe the Min system to investigate the mechanism of the cell devision.
-We focus on the relation between the concentrations of each protein and the efficiency of the devision.
+In E. coli the Min protein system, which consists of Min C, Min D, and Min E proteins, plays an important role in positioning the cell division.
+We have been setting up partial differential equations which describe the Min system.
+Our goal is to investigate a correlation between the concentrations of each protein and the efficiency of the devision using theoretical modelings and Weighted Ensemble(WE) simulations.